prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>PrometheusRule objects to be selected for rule evaluation.
+<p>ruleSelector defines the prometheusRule objects to be selected for rule evaluation.
 An empty
 label selector matches all objects.
 A null label selector matches no objects.</p>
 </td>